radiushere/Cinephile_Android/README.md

 *   This application uses the [TMDb API](https://www.themoviedb.org/documentation/api) but is not endorsed or certified by TMDb.
 *   Huge thanks to all the developers behind the open-source libraries that made this project possible.

-## 📜 License

-This project is licensed under the MIT License.
-You can find the license file [here](https://github.com/radiushere/Cinephile_Android/blob/main/LICENSE).